 Best Part 5 | Make it super-robust with Zapier integrations.

-CoSchedue connects to your major social media and email automation networks (plan out your email campaigns in CoSchedule and they’re in MailChimp) AND productivity tools to keep everything streamlined.
+CoSchedue connects to your major social media and email automation networks (plan out your email campaigns in CoSchedule and they’re there for you in MailChimp) AND productivity tools to keep everything streamlined.

 You can connect to Google Drive, Asana, Slack, Basecamp, HipChat…basically anything you’d use for your team communication and/or keeping your solo biz organized.